“The big problem is that they drop out of the school,” he says.

 Pim says it is upsetting to see her students come to school with empty bellies.
 When possible, she goes home and returns with rice for the children who haven’t eaten, but she cannot always do that.
 She has three children of her own to care for.

 ChildFund is tackling this widespread problem by providing vital equipment and training to help identify malnourished children at the earliest age.
+This project is supported by the Australian Government.

 The parents of these children receive training on food and nutrition, as well as agriculture classes to help them establish home gardens and improve their farms and crops.